Inedo/inedo-docs/Content/proget/sca/howto-deprecated-package-alerts.md

 ---
-title: "Receive Alerts for Deprecated Packages in Use"
+title: "HOWTO: Receive Alerts for Deprecated Packages in Use"
-order: 2
+order: 5
 ---

 ProGet 2025 will introduce [OSS Metadata Updating & Caching](/docs/proget/sca/policies#oss-metadata-updating-caching) for open-source packages you're using from public repositories, helping you ensure the packages you're using haven't been deprecated, unlisted, or are outdated.
 This is currently available in ProGet 2024.12 as a preview feature supporting NuGet and npm feeds.

+Deprecated packages are those no longer recommended for use due to being replaced by newer versions, containing security vulnerabilities, or no longer being actively maintained.
+Continuing to use deprecated packages can lead to security risks and compatibility issues that can impact the stability and functionality of your software.

+Receiving alerts when a package becomes deprecated allows you to quickly address these issues, ensuring your application remains secure, reliable, and up-to-date.

 This article will explain how to configure [policies](/docs/proget/sca/policies) for deprecated packages, and set up [alerts](https://docs.inedo.com/docs/proget/administration/proget-notifications-webhooks) for when deprecated packages are in use.